wiredmatt/smart-pirates/README.md

 A `Pirate` has a `name` and a `surname`; but this is a smart pirate, so he also has a [web3 wallet](https://web3.hashnode.com/what-is-a-web3-wallet) which he uses to prove his identity and sign his journal entries!

-A `JournalEntry` has a `title`, a `date` and its `text`.
+A `JournalEntry` has a `title`, a `date` and its `text`

 ### Contract

 You can think of a contract as a class, they are actually the exact same thing.
-A class has attributes and functions, and so does a Contract.
+A class has attributes and functions, and so does a Contract

 For example, the `PirateJournal` contract has the followings: